derek-knox/Coding-For-Designers/Breaking Barriers/Black and White.md

 *^ Grid of 2x2 examples with 4-bit code ^*

 The visual above illustrates a core aspect of computer graphics.
-If you author digital content you will have connected the dots.
+If you author digital content you will have made the connection.
 Welcome to the *pixel*.

 Pixel is another shortcut word.
 A pixel is a *picture element*.
 Do not ask me where the "x" came from.
 Simply put, to visualize a code on a computer screen, pixels are used.
 Naturally, the more pixels you have, the larger the image.
 Makes sense.